surniaulula/wpsso/readme.txt

 = 7.8.0-dev.5 =

-(2020/06/02) Minor code optimization to get add-on folder or file path.
-Added new methods in the `WpssoConfig` class to get add-on folder and file path information.
+(2020/06/02) Minor code optimization when getting folder and file path information for WPSSO add-ons.
+Fixed missing metabox in term editing pages for taxonomies with 'show_in_menu' = false.

 = 7.7.0 =